timoffex/skyrim-alchemy/README.md

 Usually 400+ line files offend my sensibilities, but I learned that trying to come up with a file organization structure before writing any code is a fool's errand.
-And there is a cost to breaking code into many files because switching between files is surprisingly disruptive.
+And there is a cost to switching between files during development.

 So I started with all of my code in `Main.hs` and later factored out `AlchemyData` into its own file.
 I don't think `AlchemyData` should be